oracle-livelabs/apex/scm-ai-agent/4-add-core-tools/4-add-supplier-evaluation-tools.md

             ```text
             <copy>
             Creates a planned purchase order as a PLANNED inbound receipt for the given item and supplier.
 Before calling this tool you must complete these steps in order: 1.
 Default to the user's warehouse from get_user_context as WH_ID.
 Only call show_warehouses_by_supplier if the user's role scope is not warehouse-specific or the user explicitly requests a different warehouse.
 2. Ask the user how many units they need.
 Use their answer as QUANTITY.
 3. Ask the user when they need delivery by.
 Use their answer as DUE_DATE in YYYY-MM-DD format.
-4. Call confirm_action with a plain-English summary.
-Pass the exact return value from confirm_action as CONFIRMED.
-If CONFIRMED is not "confirmed", do not call this tool.
 Use full_name from get_user_context as the PO owner.
             </copy>
             ```